TMD20/PT-Muxer/README.md

 ```
 Example: python3 /path/to/app.py -demux sourcepath outputpath --site blu

-This will Effect
+This argument makes small changes in potentially any area of the demux process.
+The goal is to better account for differences in site rules when it comes to demuxes.
+Some differences could be
 * Order of Tracks
 * Track Names
-* Which Tracks are Included by default
+* Which Tracks or langauges are Included by default
-* ETC
 For More Details on Different Sites and their effects on The final Output Please Read the Site Section
-see Filtering Tracks section
+see  Enabled Tracks Sorting/Filtering and sites sections
 ```
  --sortpref  [default=size]
 ```